RamaKrishna41/2244_1/git/git.md

 ## Git command details
-git clone -> To clone remote git repository to local system git pull -> To pull from remote to local repositories git status -> to check files that’s been modified in local git diff -> to view all modifications in local
+git clone -> To clone remote git repository to local system \n git pull -> To pull from remote to local repositories git status -> to check files that’s been modified in local git diff -> to view all modifications in local